code4game/libgltf/docs/index.rst

 Load the glTF file
 ------------------

-You can load the glTF file by the function - `libgltf::IglTFLoader::Create`, like this:
+You can load the glTF file by the function - :code:`libgltf::IglTFLoader::Create`, like this:

 .. code-block:: cpp